 When it comes to cybersecurity and data privacy regulation, most U.S. businesses look at Europeans with a certain degree of smugness.
 After all, Europeans must deal with the onerous GDPR (General Data Protection Regulation).

 In contrast, most American businesses feel that they do not have to worry about such regulations.
 However, this concept is false.

-There are four types of cybersecurity and privacy laws.
-Some only deal with cybersecurity, for example the NYDFS in New York.
-Others only deal with privacy, for example COPPA (Children’s Online Privacy Protection Act).
+There are four types of US data privacy laws.
+Some only deal with cybersecurity, for example, the NYDFS in New York.
+Others only deal with privacy, for instance, COPPA (Children’s Online Privacy Protection Act).

 The Alphabet Soup of U.S. Privacy Law

-Then of course there’s the alphabet soup of federal laws and regulations that apply to organizations in different sectors.
+Then, of course, there’s the alphabet soup of federal laws and regulations that apply to organizations in different sectors.
 The most well-known is HIPAA, which applies to health care providers.

-It outlaws unfair methods of competition, acts, or practices that affect commerce, and has been the basis of several major fines for improper processing, most notably a $5 billion fine for Facebook.
+It outlaws unfair methods of competition, acts, or practices that affect commerce and has been the basis of several major fines for improper processing, most notably a $5 billion fine for Facebook.

 A search using the word ‘privacy’ returns 350.
 While many of these proposed bills will not become law, the sheer number indicates that some will pass.

 Filling the Data Privacy Uniformity Gap

-What might come as a surprise is that there are six other states that are considering similar legislation: Connecticut, Rhode Island, Maryland, Minnesota, Illinois, and New York.
+What might come as a surprise is that six other states are considering similar legislation: Connecticut, Rhode Island, Maryland, Minnesota, Illinois, and New York.

 More than 25 states have passed cybersecurity laws.
 Generally, these laws require organizations that process information to adopt reasonable cybersecurity protection appropriate to the type of data they process.

 Like the state privacy laws and cybersecurity laws, these laws vary significantly from jurisdiction to jurisdiction.

 Privacy at your Service

-Compliance with the constantly changing kaleidoscope of laws, and keeping our clients and their customers safe are what we do.
+Compliance with the constantly changing kaleidoscope US privacy regulations and keeping our clients and their customers safe is what we do.
 So, if you have any privacy concerns, please don’t hesitate to contact us.

 This service can support compliance with the EU General Data Protection Regulation (GDPR), the UK GDPR and Data Protection Act (DPA) 2018, the California Privacy Rights Act (CPRA, previously the California Consumer Privacy Act), New York’s Stop Hacks and Improve Electronic Data Security (SHIELD) Act, and more.